We Tried The Ordinary’s New Exfoliating Toner — & The Results Are In

 AdvertisementADVERTISEMENT

-For £12.40, this beauty editor-approved product feels like such a steal.
+For $24, this beauty editor-approved product feels like such a steal.
 It looks and feels as luxe as other toners I’ve used that are triple the price, and I for one am excited to see how my skin continues to respond as I work my way through the bottle.
-Forget hot girl summer — it’s ferment girl summer from here on out.